anugrahaambily/PersonalWebsite/Anugraha/content/portfolio/antibiotics/index.md

 thumbnail: antibiotics/antibiotics.jpg
 weight: -100
 ---
+Designed for the official student magazine of IISER-M , Manthan ( August edition)

 " Drug resistance imposes huge costs on health systems and is taking a growing-and unnecessary-toll in lives and threatening to roll back much of the progress we have made" - Ban Ki-moon